2024 Bridge: Sectional Tournaments

 I used Bridge Baron to learn new conventions.
 It provided a large number of samples or nearly every convention imaginable.
 Sometimes the convention was appropriate.
 Sometimes it wasn’t.
 Unfortunately, my copy disappeared at some point.

 October Sectional in Orange: The CBA’s final sectional of the year was held in Orange on the weekend of October 25-27.
-Eric agreed to play with me in the Open Pairs, but I was unable to find a partner for the Swiss on Sunday even though two different pairs wanted to team up with me.
+Eric agreed to play with me in the Open Pairs, but I was unable to find a partner for the Swiss on Sunday even though two different pairs contacted me about teaming up with them.
+I had to decline, of course.

-The tournament was very well organized and very well attended.
+The tournament was both very well organized, and the attendance reflected the effort.
 Bill Segraves, Cornelia Guest, and others did a very good job.

-I was in a terrible mood.
+At the beginning of the tournament I was in a terrible mood.
 I had received a very strange email from Bill on the previous Saturday:

 I just stumbled upon your blog and write to express my concern about two aspects of this: